ephil-ai/ephil.ai/content/event/2025-inaugural-lecture-filippo-santoni-de-sio/index.md

 The public lecture will be delivered in the **Blauwe Zaal of the Auditorium**.
 You do not need to register.
 In case you can’t attend, the inaugural lecture will also be streamed live at this [link](https://vimeo.com/event/5406220) or can be viewed afterwards

-## Symposium - AI and creative work: ethical and design challenges
+## Symposium - AI and creative work ethical and design challenges

 Prior to the lecture you might also attend the symposium on “AI and Creative Work: Ethical and Design Challenges”